briangershon/openzeppelin-erc721-upgradeable/README.md

 ### Playing with Contract

-Interact with it via the console (`npx hardhat console --network mumbai`)
+Interact with it via the console (`npx hardhat console --network testnet`)

 ```
 await ethers.provider.listAccounts();    // you should see your public wallet account (the match for your private key) listed